Bloby/laravel-bandwidth/README.md

-laravel-mor
+laravel-bandwidth
 ======

 **NOTE:** This package is no longer in active development.
 Feel free to fork and extend it as needed.

-A simple Laravel interface for interacting with the morinc API.
+A simple Laravel interface for interacting with the Bandwidth API.

 # Installation